Kepler-22b: Appearances in media

 Kepler-22b is used as a plot device for the 2012 teen science fiction novel Kepler 22b by Bangladeshi author Muhammad Zafar Iqbal.

 Kepler-22b is used as a map in Łukasz Jakowski's video games Age of Civilizations (2014) and Age of History II (2017, known as Age of Civilizations 2 until 2020).
 In AoH2, there are 404 provinces that players must control to win the game.

 Kepler-22b is used as the setting for the 2019 children's science fiction book series Kepler by Sri Lankan author Binendra.

 Kepler-22b is used as the home planet of Andan, the main character from the alternate reality game (A.R.G.) created by the YouTube channel Dad Feels in 2019.

 Kepler-22b is used as the setting for the 2020 U.S. TV series Raised by Wolves, which was filmed using South Africa as a substitute for the planet.

 Kepler-22b is the title of a song on Omnium Gatherum, the 20th studio album by King Gizzard & the Lizard Wizard.

 Kepler-22b was mentioned in Star Trek: Strange New Worlds in the episode "Spock Amok".

+Kepler-22b is the source of a radio signal in Pluribus, which contains a recipe for a ribonucleic acid (RNA) sequence.